Agent skill for agent - invoke with $agent-agent

 12%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is an extremely verbose, largely non-actionable document that reads more like a marketing whitepaper or architectural vision document than a practical skill file.
-The extensive code examples are pseudocode masquerading as executable implementations, with numerous undefined functions and inconsistent tool naming.
-The content would benefit enormously from being reduced to ~50 lines of actual actionable guidance with references to separate files for advanced topics.
+This skill is extremely bloated and largely non-actionable.
+It reads more like a marketing whitepaper or architectural design document than a practical skill file.
+The extensive code examples are pseudo-executable at best, referencing numerous undefined functions and classes, making them unusable as concrete guidance.
+The content would benefit enormously from being reduced to ~50 lines of core workflow with references to separate files for advanced topics.

 Suggestions

-Reduce the main skill to under 100 lines: a brief description, the actual MCP tool names with correct syntax, one small executable example, and links to separate files for advanced workflows.
+Reduce the main skill to under 100 lines: a brief description, the list of MCP tools, one concrete executable example, and links to separate files for advanced workflows (multi-agent, learning, gaming AI).

-Make code examples truly executable by either providing complete implementations or replacing pseudocode with clear step-by-step instructions using actual MCP tool call syntax.
+Make code examples truly executable by either providing complete self-contained snippets or removing the pretense of being runnable code and instead providing clear step-by-step instructions for how to invoke the MCP tools.

 | Dimension | Reasoning | Score |